abhijeetnishal/Dev-Docs/nextjsFrontendDoc.md

     )
 }
 ```
-- Now selectedImage will get base64 incoded data which is stored in database using API.
+- Now selectedImage will get base64 encoded data which is stored in database using API.

-### Uplaod image using AWS S3
+### Upload image using AWS S3
-- Uplaod image from client using API which upload image to S3 and then store object URL in DB.
+- Upload image from client using API which upload image to S3 and then store object URL in DB.
 - After uploading image is rendered using presigned URL from object URL
 - Implementation:
 ```tsx